trittg/OpenAddresses-US-Parser/README.md

 ## Running the Program

-To use this tool make sure you have downloaded the region data and placed it in the Input folder.
+To use this tool, make sure you have downloaded the region data and placed it in the Input folder.
 Run the main.py file to compile all state address data in the Output folder.
 Run the sample.py file to select x sample addresses from each state, apply the final filter and out put the remaining valid data entries in the sample folder.
-By default the sample.py takes a sample of 1000 addresses from each state csv file.
+By default, the sample.py takes a sample of 1000 addresses from each state csv file.